ambitioninc/django-entity-event/docs/quickstart.rst

 use this method to get events for an individual entity's newsfeed.
-If we have a large number of sources creating events, with subscriptions between those sources and the newsfeed, aggregating them into one querset of events is as simple as
+If we have a large number of sources creating events, with subscriptions between those sources and the newsfeed, aggregating them into one QuerySet of events is as simple as

 .. code-block:: python